'An angel was taken from me': Valley man killed by alleged drunk drag racing driver remembered by family

 “He had such a good soul, a good heart," Harding said.
 “To be taken the way he was?
 It's just not fair.
 It's not fair.”

-According to court records, on Sunday, around 5:30 p.m., Brian was on his way home from the store.
+According to court records, on Sunday around 5:30 p.m., Rose was on his way home from the store.
 He was turning into his neighborhood near 155th Avenue and Indian School Road.

 At the same time, drivers of a GMC Sierra and Jeep Wrangler were allegedly drag-racing down Indian School Road.
-Police say they went 80 to 90 miles per hour in the 45-mile-per-hour zone.
+Police said they went 80 to 90 miles per hour in the 45-mile-per-hour zone.

 Brian's car was struck as the two racing vehicles crashed in the area too.